Apple lowers Face ID specifications to ramp up iPhone X production, report says

 The iPhone X packs many cutting-edge components and producing tens of millions of those components have been hard.
 One of them is the dot projector in the Face ID sensor.
 This component projects a network of infrared dots to create a 3D map of your face based on the reflection of those dots.
 It’s essentially like a Kinect in a phone.

-Apple usually sets some strict rules when it comes to quality insurance.
+Apple usually sets some strict rules when it comes to quality assurance.
 Components that don’t meet the specifications can’t be used in a device.
 And suppliers have to rigorously test all parts.

 And yet, the company might have been too aggressive when it comes to the iPhone X release plan.
 Factories could have used more time to plan and improve their production facilities in order to ramp up production.